ajithshettyy/guess-the-switch/README.md

 It's Simple game using PHP, Jquery, HTMl and CSS.
 The game is all about guessing the right switch

-<> game has total 6 levels
+# Game has total 6 levels
-<> in every level you will have 3 attempts to guess
+# In every level you will have 3 attempts to guess
-<> points will be assigned based on the attempts you took to guess
+# Points will be assigned based on the attempts you took to guess